Venkataramana2017/AWS-Elastic-Beanstalk/README.md

 1.Environment Scalability: Use AWS Organizations, isolated VPCs per environment, and IaC for easy environment replication.

-2.Backup and Disaster Recovery: Implement automated backups for databases, cross-region replication for critical data, and disaster recovery.
+2.Backup and Disaster Recovery: Implement automated backups for databases, cross-region replication for critical data in S3 or ebs volumes, and disaster recovery.

-3.Microservices Architecture: Leverage ECS/EKS, API Gateway, and SQS/EventBridge for decoupled, resilient services.
+3.Microservices Architecture: Leverage ECS/EKS, API Gateway, and SQS/EventBridge for decoupled, resilient services.AWS Lambda function for workertask .

-4.Enhanced Security and Compliance: Apply IAM best practices, secure networking, secrets management, and logging for auditability, backed by AWS compliance features to demonstrate security to clients.
+4.Enhanced Security and Compliance: Apply IAM best practices, secure networking, secrets management, and logging for auditability, backed by AWS compliance features to demonstrate security to clients. user waf and AWS Shield .